Aneurin Barnard: Screen

-In 2017, Barnard had the lead role as Wolfgang Amadeus Mozart in Interlude in Prague.
-The following year, he played William in British comedy, Dead In A Week (or your money back).
-In 2022, it was announced that Barnard would appear in the fourteenth series of Doctor Who as Roger ap Gwilliam.
+Also in 2017, Barnard had the lead role as Wolfgang Amadeus Mozart in Interlude in Prague.
+The following year, he played William in the British comedy, Dead in a Week or Your Money Back.
+In 2022 it was announced that Barnard would appear in the fourteenth series of Doctor Who as Roger ap Gwilliam.

-In 2021, Barnard starred in the BBC One prison drama Time alongside Sean Bean and Stephen Graham earning a second nomination for Best Actor (Yr Actor Gorau).
+In 2021 Barnard starred in the BBC One prison drama Time alongside Sean Bean and Stephen Graham, earning a second nomination for Best Actor (Yr Actor Gorau).

-Barnard starred as Ryan in the Channel 5 series The Catch in January 2023, alongside Jason Watkins and Poppy Gilbert.
+In January 2023, Barnard starred as Ryan in the Channel 5 series The Catch, alongside Jason Watkins and Poppy Gilbert.
+In 2023 he filmed the BBC television feature Men Up, about the first clinical trials for the drug Viagra that took place in Swansea in 1994.